 Picking the right photography course

 There are plenty of different courses available to study photography.
 Picking the right one for you will require some introspection.
 Do you want to take it up as a full time career?
 Or is photography an asset that enhances your current skill set?
 If it is the former, a degree course in photography that goes in-depth might be the better option for you while if photography is meant to enhance your current educational skill set, a Diploma might fulfil your needs.

 Seamedu’s Department of Photography

-Seamedu’s courses stand out as they are designed to give our students the skills and technical knowhow to turn their passion into careers.
+Seamedu’s courses stand out as they are designed to give our students the skills and technical know-how to turn their passion into careers.
 They nurture inherent talent and help our students discover their own personal styles.
-The courses also take into account the business side of things as it is equally important for a professional photographer to understand this as well as a camera.
+Our photography courses also take into account the business side of things as it is equally important for a professional photographer to understand this as well as a camera.

 Our courses are built on the philosophy of learning by doing and so consist of 70% practical work and 30% theory.
 After all, the best way to learn is to be out there doing what you love best!